natheerkhalil/ai-prompt-assistant/README.md

 ## Usage
 Type a message at the prompt and get a response from GPT-3.5.
 Type ```exit``` t quit.
 ```
-You: what's the capital of France?
+You: What's the capital of France?
 AI: The capital of France is Paris
 ```